Quick Starter Guide

 - If you get "missing the style.css stylesheet" error, make sure the zip file you select is 'theme_name.zip', not 'theme_name-psd.zip' (the psd.zip file is the Photoshop file).

 2. Theme Option Panel

-After the theme is activated, it should redirects you to the Themify panel (theme option page).
-Under the theme option panel, there are four main tabs: Settings, Skins, Transfer, and Demo Import.
+After the theme is activated, it should redirect you to the Themify panel (theme option page).
+Under the Theme Option panel, there are four main tabs: Settings, Skins, Transfer, and Demo Import.
 The theme update notification can also be found on the Themify panel page as well.

 - Theme Settings - Under the Theme Settings tab, you can customize the theme specific features such as WordPress gallery lightbox, exclude RSS icon, exclude search box, footer text, footer widgets, etc.

 - Image Script - Under the Image Script tab, you can disable the img.php script that we use to dynamically generate the featured image sizing.

 - Social Links - Under the Social Links tab, you can manage social media links such as Twitter, Facebook and more.

 - Themify Builder - Under the Themify Builder tab, you can enable/disable the Themify Builder and to exclude certain Builder modules.